 - 2 cups chicken broth

 - 1. Rinse and sort beans; soak according to package directions.

 - 2. Drain and rinse beans, discarding liquid.
-Place in a large Dutch oven or soup kettle.
+Place in a Dutch oven.
 Add the tomatoes with juice, onion, ham hock, broth, water, salt and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer until beans are tender, about 1-1/2 hours.

 - 3. Add more water if necessary.
 Remove ham hock and let stand until cool enough to handle.
 Remove meat from bone; discard bone.
 Cut meat into bite-size pieces; set aside.
 (For a thicker soup, cool slightly, then puree beans in a food processor or blender and return to pan.)
 Return ham to soup and heat through.
 Garnish with parsley.
 Yield: 10 servings (2-1/2 quarts).

 1 cup equals 245 calories, 2 g fat (trace saturated fat), 8 mg cholesterol, 352 mg sodium, 42 g carbohydrate, 16 g fiber, 18 g protein.
 Diabetic Exchanges: 3 starch, 2 lean meat.

 © 2015 RDA Enthusiast Brands, LLC